Yandex Cloud

 5. Under DBMS settings, click Settings.

-6. Configure the available parameters according to the Valkey™ documentation.
+6. Configure the available settings according to the Valkey™ documentation.

 7. Click Save.

-To update the DBMS settings for the cluster:
+To change the DBMS settings for a cluster:

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the Yandex Managed Service for Valkey™ cluster description, edit these config section parameters:
+2. Update the settings in the config section of your Yandex Managed Service for Valkey™ cluster description:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {